 With a job market full of new graduates and experienced professionals alike, competition in certain industries can be tough.
 Doesn’t it make sense to opt for an industry that is actively creating new jobs to accommodate high demand?
-At Heavy Equipment Colleges of America, we think so.
-In fact, we believe investing in an education that focuses on the skilled trades involved in heavy equipment operation will serve you well and lead to a satisfying and reliable career.
+At HEC, we think so.
+In fact, we believe investing in an education that focuses on the skilled trades involved in heavy equipment and crane operation will serve you well and lead to a satisfying and reliable career.
 This is one of the reasons why we have worked hard to create training facilities that are designed to bring students both hands-on experience as well as textbook knowledge.

 Today, we are proud to serve students all across the United States of America.
-We offer our services in six campuses spanning from California to North Carolina.
-Take a look below for more information about our different campuses and what they offer.
+We offer our services in six locations spanning from California to North Carolina.
+Take a look below for more information about our different locations and what they offer.

-Heavy Equipment Training-North Carolina, LLC d/b/a Heavy Equipment College of North Carolina Located in Fayetteville, Heavy Equipment College of North Carolina was founded in August 2006.
-The facility was created to help provide students in the area with a first-rate education focused upon heavy equipment operations.
+North Carolina: Located in Fayetteville, this location was founded in August of 2006.
+This facility was created to help provide students in the area with a first-rate education focused upon heavy equipment and crane operations.
 Their skilled instructors are happy to provide students with the skills necessary to succeed in this growing field.

-Heavy Equipment College of Oklahoma Located in Oklahoma City and founded in August of 2006, this campus serves students in the area with a first-class educational facility designed to help them thrive.
-They believe that skilled trades, particularly those in the heavy equipment operations industry, are an important part of the future, and work hard to create a learning environment specifically designed to help students succeed.
+Oklahoma: Located in Oklahoma City and founded in August of 2006, this location serves students in the area with a first-class educational facility designed to help them thrive.
+They believe that skilled trades, particularly those in the heavy equipment and crane operations are an important part of the future, and work hard to create a learning environment specifically designed to help students succeed.